ksharshveer/extract-files-from-subfolders/README.md

 ## Description:

 Easily extract all unique files from all sub folders within a chosen folder and move them to chosen folder's root directory.
-When run, it creates log file named logs.txt in working directory to write program execution details.
+When run, it creates log file named "logs.txt" in working directory to write program execution details.
 You can open it to see what it did, or errors that might have occured in there.
-It also creates a folder ....restore in working directory.
+It also creates a folder "....restore" in working directory.
 Please do not delete this folder as it is required for proper restoration of files.

 ## Safety Precautions: